lsst/qserv/doc/source/devel/bisect.rst

 Basic use case
 **************

-Please follow next procedure ref:`quick-start-devel-setup-qserv` and then:
+Please follow next procedure :ref:`quick-start-devel-setup-qserv` and then:

 .. code-block:: bash